utap2/utap2/docs/rst/installation.rst

 Install UTAP on Google Cloud platform (GCP)
 ===========================================

-UTAP can be executed on Google Cloud following the installation process.
-The installation is carried out using the Terraform application, deploying a Slurm cluster with 20 potential nodes of type N2- high memory, where each node is equipped with 2 CPUs and 32GB of memory on Google Cloud.
+UTAP can be executed on Google Cloud folowing the installation process.
+The installation is carried out using the Terraform application, deploying a Slurm cluster with login node, controller node and  20 potential nodes of type N2- high memory, where each node is equipped with 2 CPUs and 32GB of memory on Google Cloud.

-The installation encompasses two compressed raw images – one serving as the login node and the other as the controller node.
-These images are fetched from our public server and stored in the Google Storage bucket created during the installation.
-Subsequently, the images are transferred to your Google Cloud project as bootable images, a time-consuming procedure.

-These images comprise the entire UTAP installation and include software that streamlines the installation process and ensures its stability.
+Once the installation is completed, all UTAP software and applications are setup and ready to run.
 For installing UTAP on Google cloud, follow the instructions below.